-A seasoned litigator with over three decades of experience, Rob Nobel is a tenacious advocate for primary, excess, and umbrella insurers grappling with complex insurance coverage issues.
+Robert S. Nobel has over 30 years of experience representing insurance companies.
+He is a tenacious advocate for primary, excess, and umbrella insurers grappling with complex insurance coverage issues.
 Providing in-depth analysis, opinions, and recommendations, he’s a strategic partner throughout every phase of litigation, expertly handling both prosecution and defense of coverage actions across the country.
-Rob’s insurance coverage repertoire spans a wide spectrum from comprehensive general liability policies to professional liability, Directors & Officers Liability, Bermuda Form, and various other policy types.

-Before joining London Fischer LLP, Rob specialized in insurance coverage and construction-related litigation at another prominent East Coast-based insurance defense firm.
+Before joining London Fischer LLP, Mr. Nobel specialized in insurance coverage and construction-related litigation at another prominent East Coast-based insurance defense firm.
 Prior to that, he served as Assistant General Counsel at the New York City Department of Buildings and as Assistant Corporation Counsel for the City of New York, where he represented City agencies and employees in civil rights actions alleging excessive force and false arrest, Article 78 proceedings, and other matters.

 Representative Cases

 • Maxum Indem.
 Co. v.
 A One Testing Labs., Inc., 150 F. Supp.
 3d 278 (S.D.N.Y.
 2015) Holding that insurer did not owe a duty to defend or indemnify insured in an underlying construction defect action because that action did not allege "property damage" caused by an "occurrence."
-Maxum also was entitled to recover back defense costs.
+Maxum also was entitled to recover defense costs.

 • George Campbell Painting v National Union Fire Ins.
 Co. of Pittsburgh, PA, 92 A.D.3d 104 (1st 2012) applying New York Insurance Law § 3420(d)(2) to disclaimer issued by excess insurer.